-In this article, you’ll learn about the different pay rates and terms, payment methods, and best practices that you should be familiar with before hiring your first independent contractor so that your company is set up for a successful working relationship.
+In this article, you’ll learn about the different pay rates and terms, payment methods, best practices, and compliance issues you should be familiar with before hiring international contractors.
+This will ensure that your company is set up for a successful working relationship.

 Determine if a worker is an independent contractor